2019-SOW-DEV-008/BowlingGame/README.md

 Bowling Game is all about the calculating the total Score of Number of pins knocked down in 10 Frames.

+Design Pattern:
+Developed the app using MVP Pattern.

+Software Specifications :
+Used XCode 10.2 with macOS Mojave 10.14.4
+Used Swift 5 to develop the Game

 Problem Description

 We will not check for valid rolls.
 We will not check for correct number of rolls and frames.
 We will not provide scores for intermediate frames.